Trending Topics

 1. Don’t take insults and verbal abuse personally.

 The patient is drunk, not you.
 You’re the professional, so make sure you act like one regardless of what the situation may bring.
-The patient doesn’t know you from Adam in his/her drunken state - and doesn’t care.
+The patient doesn’t know you from Adam in their drunken state - and doesn’t care.
 Ignore any insults that come your way.

 When in doubt, remember he is a patient, not a prisoner.